dprabin25/Sample_Tree/README.md

 ### Important note

-The pipeline does not perform input scaling.
-It is up to the user to decide whether to use scaled or unscaled data (`Normalization` in `methods.txt` handles this per representation).
+The user needs to decide which normalization methods to choose depending upon their data type (See `Normalization` in `methods.txt`).

 ## Dependencies